NeuralCarver/Michelangelo/README.md

 </details>

 ## 📰 News
-- [2024/1/23] Set up the <a href="https://huggingface.co/spaces/Maikou/Michelangelo">huggingface</a> and release the code
+- [2024/1/23] Set up the <a href="https://huggingface.co/spaces/Maikou/Michelangelo">Hugging Face Demo</a> and release the code
 - [2023/09/22] **Michelangelo got accepted by NeurIPS 2023!**
 - [2023/6/29] Upload paper and init project